xxsreexx00/FashionHouseTemp/README.md

 - A 3D model of a building (made by ProBuilder plugin) placed in the ModelsAssessories folder
 - 3D models of the products placed in the ModelsAssessories folder
-- Images for the walls
+- Images for the walls placed in the Material folder
-- Images to create an image viewer
+- Images to create an image viewer placed in the Material folder
-- A video for the video player
+- A video for the video player placed in the Video folder
 - Some pannels of the information on the walls
 - C sharp scripts to make the user be able to move in the environment, rotating objects, and change the images for the image viewer placed in the Scripts folder.